abbbi/virtnbdbackup/README.md

 ## Verifying created backups

-As with more recent versions, `virtnbdbackup` creates an check sum for each created data file.
+As with version >= 1.9.40  `virtnbdbackup` creates an check sum for each created data file.
 Using `virtnbdrestore` you can check the integrity for the created data files without having to restore:

 ```
 virtnbdrestore -i /tmp/backup/vm1 -o verify